bytex-solutions/snamp/docs/configuration.md

 _Attributes_ section:

-* `Attribute Instance Name` - unique name of the attribute.
-Resource Connector uses this name when exposing attributes to Resource Adapters
 * `Name` - name of the attribute declared by managed resource.
 Note that this name depends on the management information provided by managed resource.
 This parameter is required.
+Also, Resource Connector uses this name when exposing attributes to Resource Adapters.
+In some cases name of the attribute may differs from the name declared in SNAMP configuration.
+In this case use `name` configuration parameter in the set of additional configuration parameters.
   * `Read/write timeout` - timeout (in millis) used when accessing attribute value.
 This is the optional parameter.
   * Additional configuration parameters in the form of key/value pairs

 _Events_ section:

-* `Event Name` - unique name of the event.
-Resource Connector uses this name as notification type when exposing notifications to Resource Adapters
 * `Category` - event category declared by managed resource.
 Note that the category depends on the management information provided by managed resource.
 This parameter is required.
+Also, Resource Connector uses this name as notification type when exposing notifications to Resource Adapters.
+In some cases category of the event may differs from the category declared in SNAMP configuration.
+In this case use `name` configuration parameter in the set of additional configuration parameters.
   * Additional configuration parameters in the form of the key/value pairs

 _Operations_ section may contain zero:

-* `Operation instance name` - unique name of the operation.
-Resource Connector uses this name when exposing operations to Resource Adapters
-  * `Operation Name` - name of the operation declared by managed resource.
+* `Name` - name of the operation declared by managed resource.
 Note that operation name depends on the management information provided by managed resource.
 This parameter is required.
+Also, Resource Connector uses this name when exposing operations to Resource Adapters.
+In some cases name of the operation may differs from the name declared in SNAMP configuration.
+In this case use `name` configuration parameter in the set of additional configuration parameters.
   * Additional configuration parameters in the form of the key/value pairs

 A set of additional configuration parameters depends on the particular Resource Adapter or Resource Connector.